gvwilson/thirdbit/src/fiction/makers-return/index.md

 "You think?" the other girl shot back.
 She waved at the controls on the desk.
-"Can you do something with these?"
+"Can you do something with those?"

 "Let's find out."
-Violet sat down again and stared at the switches, screens, panels, and keyboards crowded together in front of her.
+Violet sat down again and studied the switches, screens, and panels in front of her.
 If that one brought up a medical display for Captain Leung, then maybe *that* one would—

 *click*
-A section of the half-wall in front of them swung open.
+A section of the wall dividing the room swung open.
 "Wait!"
 Violet said as Sindy hurried to it.
 "It could be a trap."